qurusales/qurusales.github.io/_qis/multiformat.md

 ### Benefit ###

-Removing the time and effort spent converting hundreds of product images means that your partners and target audience gain access to whatever images you have available in a very easy way.
+Your teams save considerable time and effort currently spent converting hundreds of product images, which means that your partners and target audience gain access to whatever images you have available in a very easy way.